Gilgamesh: In Mesopotamian art

 Although stories about Gilgamesh were wildly popular throughout ancient Mesopotamia, authentic representations of him in ancient art are uncommon.
 Popular works often identify depictions of a hero with long hair, containing four or six curls, as representations of Gilgamesh, but this identification is known to be incorrect.
 A few genuine ancient Mesopotamian representations of Gilgamesh do exist, however.
 These representations are mostly found on clay plaques and cylinder seals.
 Generally, it is only possible to identify a figure as Gilgamesh if the work clearly depicts a scene from the Epic of Gilgamesh itself.
 One set of representations of Gilgamesh is found in scenes of two heroes fighting a demonic giant, clearly Humbaba.
 Another set is found in scenes showing a similar pair of heroes confronting a giant winged bull, clearly the Bull of Heaven.

+Decorations on a gold beaker—the Golden bowl of Hasanlu—have been identified as scenes from the Epic of Gilgamesh.
+In several images, the hero is depicted striding in a lion-skin kilt and carrying a bow, challenging Utnapishtim, and fighting Humbaba.